Double Cheeked Controversy Complete: FAMU Student To Receive Masters Degree After Viral ‘Nude’ Photo Scandal

-A Florida A&M graduate will finally receive her master’s degree after being embroiled in a nude photo scandal that featured her “shedding” [and baring] her Rattler skin.
+A Florida A&M graduate, Terica Williams, will finally receive her master’s degree after being embroiled in a nude photo scandal that featured her “shedding” [and baring] her rattler skin.

 According to NBC 6 Miami, FAMU recently ruled in Terica Williams‘ favor after she gave testimony during a September hearing to decide whether her degree would be withheld after revealing her literal naked truth in front of the university’s statue of its rattlesnake mascot.